by Dr Jeanette (Jeannie) Thomason

 " While Noni juice ranks 1,506 on the ORAC scale, NingXia Red Juice sports a record-high 4,214 antioxidant level. )

-The following herbs or other supplements are also highly recommened to boost the immune system and fight bacterial infections.
+The following herbs or other supplements are also highly recommened to boost the immune system.

 The role of the intestinal tract in nutrient absorption is well recognized.
 However, the micro-flora that naturally inhabit the intestinal tract and their vital role in maintaining normal functioning of the gut and immune system are often overlooked.
 The intestinal tract and its flora (good bacteria)is most often the first line of defense for the body and must be in good balance and working order for the animal to maintain a healthy immune response.